 This is Symetra Financial Corporation's initial public offering.
-We are selling 17,299,510 shares of our common stock in this offering.
-The Selling Stockholders are selling 9,700,490 shares of our common stock in the offering.
+We are selling 17,256,010 shares of our common stock in this offering.
+The Selling Stockholders are selling 9,743,990 shares of our common stock in the offering.
 We intend to use the net primary proceeds from this offering for general corporate purposes, which may include contributions of capital to our insurance and other subsidiaries.
 We will not receive any proceeds from the sale of shares by the Selling Stockholders.
 See "Use of Proceeds."

 We expect the public offering price to be between \$12.00 and \$14.00 per share.
 Currently, no public market exists for the shares.
-Our common stock has been approved for listing on the New York Stock Exchange, or NYSE, under the symbol "SYA."
+We have applied to list our common stock on the New York Stock Exchange under the symbol "SYA."